 Working out of our Ipswich Office, Fiona is now part of our Accountancy team and looks after part and newly Qualified Accountants in the Eastern region.

-Fiona joined the Pure team in 2015 as a Recruitment Resourcer before shortly moving on to become a consultant.
+A Managing Consultant in our Ipswich office, Fiona joined the Pure team in 2015 as a Recruitment Resourcer before shortly moving on to become a consultant.
 After working within HR & Office, Fiona joined Accountancy and Finance and now looks after permanent Finance roles in Suffolk and North Essex.